-Basic loss per share is computed on the basis of the weighted-average number of shares outstanding for the reporting period.
-The Company has computed its weighted-average shares outstanding for all periods presented excluding those common shares issued and outstanding that remain subject to the Company's repurchase rights.
-Diluted loss per share is computed on the basis of the weighted-average number of common shares plus dilutive potential common shares outstanding using the treasury-stock method.
-Potential dilutive common shares consist of common shares issued and outstanding subject to the Company's repurchase rights, outstanding stock options and outstanding warrants.
+Basic loss per share is computed on the basis of the weighted-average number of common shares outstanding for the reporting period.
+Diluted loss per share is computed on the basis of the weighted-average number of common shares plus potential dilutive common shares outstanding using the treasury-stock method.
+Potential dilutive common shares consist of outstanding stock options and outstanding warrants.

-In all years presented we have reported a loss and therefore all common stock equivalents related to potentially dilutive securities have been excluded from the calculation of diluted loss per share because they are anti-dilutive.
+In all periods presented we have reported a loss and therefore all potential shares of common stock related to potentially dilutive securities have been excluded from the calculation of diluted loss per share because they are anti-dilutive.